thomaseizinger/comit.network/blog/2019-01-30-january-dev-update.md

 tags: [dev-update]
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl';

 *New year, new resolutions.*

-After our [first swap](../../../2018/06/23/connect-all-the-blockchains.html) and making the whole [COMIT code open source](../../../2018/12/12/erc20-lightning-and-COMIT.html) we thought you would enjoy regular updates of what is happening at CoBloX.
+After our [first swap](2018-06-23-connect-all-the-blockchains.md) and making the whole [COMIT code open source](2018-12-12-erc20-lightning-and-COMIT.md) we thought you would enjoy regular updates of what is happening at CoBloX.
 Hence we will be starting a series of *dev update* posts, published *roughly* monthly, containing a summary of the latest COMIT advancements.

 <!--truncate-->